Nested JSON to Excel - Flatten API Data for Spreadsheets

 JSON inside string fields

 Webhooks sometimes store a second JSON document inside a string field.
-When flattening is enabled, those strings can expand into additional columns — useful for Stripe, Shopify, and custom event pipelines without a second parse step.
+When flattening is enabled, those strings can expand into additional columns - useful for Stripe, Shopify, and custom event pipelines without a second parse step.
+The same flattening also turns nested government exports into clean columns - see converting GST JSON (GSTR-2A / GSTR-2B) to Excel.

 Limits to know